tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-database.md

 }
 ```

-Manually building and executing queries gives you the most flexibility, but often you'll be to use Tempest's query builder as a more convenient way to interact with the database.
-The query builder gives you fluent methods to build queries with and will take your database's dialect into account when actually building the query.
-No need to worry about database-specific syntax differences, the query builder takes care of that for you behind the scenes.
+Manually building and executing queries gives you the most flexibility.
+However, using Tempest's query builder is more convenient—it gives you fluent methods to build queries with without needing to worry about database-specific syntax differences.

 ```php
 use function Tempest\Database\query;